thenineteen/Semiology-Visualisation-Tool/README.md

 * Post-operative seizure freedom (Engel Ia,b; ILAE 1,2), confirmed at a minimum follow-up of 12 months;
 * Invasive EEG recording and/ or electrical stimulation, mapping seizure semiology;
-* Multi-modal concordance between brain imaging & non-invasive neurophysiology findings (e.g. PET, SPECT, MEG, EEG, fMRI) in pointing towards a highly possible epileptogenic zone.
+* Multi-modal concordance between brain imaging & non-invasive neurophysiology findings (e.g. PET, SPECT, MEG, EEG, fMRI, etc.) in pointing towards a highly probable epileptogenic zone.

 The data are also tagged to reduce publications bias and/or enhance data visualisation (e.g. of invasive EEG electrode targets) to allow filtering out specific paper/patient-level priors:

-* Epilepsy Topology (ET): when the paper selects sample of patients based on their established epileptogenic zone and/or site of surgical resection (seizure onset zone), and describes the related seizure semiology - e.g. papers looking at mTLE, TLE, FLE, OLE;
+* Epilepsy Topology (ET): when the paper selects sample of patients based on their established epileptogenic zone and/or site of surgical resection (seizure onset zone), and describes the related seizure semiology - e.g. papers looking at TLE, FLE, OLE, etc.;
 * Spontaneous Semiology (SS): when paper selects sample of patients based on their siezure semiology (e.g. genital automatisms, nose-wiping, gelastic, ictal kissing), or other factors (specific techniques used, specific associated conditions like FCD etc.), and provides details of epileptogenic zone's localisation/lateralisation;
 * Electrical Stimulation (ES): when the paper describes the semiology elicited by electrical brain stimulation, in the context of pre-/ intra-surgical functional mapping;